grafana/wait-for-github/README.md

 ╘═══════════════════════╧═══════════╧═════════╛
 ```

-This is useful to see what checks are available to pass to the `--check` flag.
+This is useful to see what checks are available to pass to the `--check` or
-Denoted by `**` in the output above, part of the check name will be in bold.
+`--exclude` flag.
+Denoted by `**` in the output above, part of the check name
-These names can be used as values for the `ci --check` flag.
+will be in bold.
+These names can be used as values for the `ci --check` or
+`ci --exclude` flags.

 [statuses]: https://docs.github.com/en/rest/commits/statuses